-In an area where there is a relatively short, unobstructed signal path between the installation and the transmitting towers, you can mount the antenna just about anywhere and receive sufficient signal.
+In an area where there is a relatively short, unobstructed signal path between the installation and the transmitting towers you can mount the antenna just about anywhere and receive sufficient signal.
 As you move deeper into the fringe areas however, there may be significant differences in signal strength at various points around your home.
-This is where careful antenna selection, precise orienting, and accurate adjustment of the height become essential.
-Typically you should be able to locate a spot where there is both a usable signal and sufficiently easy access to the antenna.
+This is where careful antenna selection, precise orienting, and accurate adjustment of the height becomes a little more important.
+Typically you should be able to locate a spot where there is both a usable signal and easy access to the antenna.
 Large trees, tall buildings and obstructions can present reception problems.
 Nearby high-voltage power lines can also cause interference that cannot be completely eliminated.
-Consequently, the further the antenna is from large trees, buildings, obstructions and high-voltage lines, the better the reception will be.
+Consequently, the further the antenna is from large trees, buildings, obstructions and high-voltage lines the better the reception will be.

 To begin the process of determining the best location for an antenna, go to www.antennaweb.org to determine the expected signal strength of the channels you would like to watch.
 If the channels you want to watch are all in the Yellow category, an indoor antenna should be sufficient to pick up those channels.
 If the stations are in the Green category, an indoor antenna may work, but an attic mounted antenna may be a better choice.
 If your desired channels are in the Red category, an attic mounted antenna may work, but a small outside antenna would be recommended.
 If the stations you want to watch are in the Blue or Purple categories, a larger outdoor antenna is the best choice.
 Each of these antennas will have different mounting requirements.

 The height at which the antenna is mounted can also be critical, especially in areas where larger outdoor antennas are required.
 A few feet up or down may make a big difference in the level of the received signal(s), especially on UHF channels.
-The best way to determine the height requirement is to use a test antenna and a field-strength meter and measure received signal strength at different heights with the test antenna oriented towards the desired channels.
-If a field-strength meter is not available, a small portable TV can be used with a simple dipole antenna (CM4020).
+The best way to determine the height requirement is to use a test antenna and a field-strength meter, and measure received signal strength at different heights with the test antenna oriented towards the desired channels.
+If a field strength meter is not available, a small portable TV can be used with a simple dipole antenna (CM-4001HDBW).
 Simply raise and lower the antenna until the best picture is received.